Our Dance Medicine Team

 Shannen Kirchner, DPT, PT, Physical Therapist

 Dr. Kirchner studied dance and natural science at Muhlenberg College prior to receiving her doctorate in physical therapy from Columbia University’s College of Physicians and Surgeons.
-She studied Pilates at the Kane School in New York City and is currently pursuing studies in orthopaedic manual therapy through the North American Institute of Manual Therapy.
-Dr. Kirchner has also studied at the Herman & Wallace Pelvic Rehabilitation Institute.
+She studied Pilates at the Kane School in New York City and is currently pursuing studies in orthopedic manual therapy through the North American Institute of Manual Therapy.
+Dr. Kirchner has also studied at the Herman and Wallace Pelvic Rehabilitation Institute.

 Lauren McIntyre, ATC, Clinical Specialist, Emergency Management Liaison

 Ms. McIntyre provides backstage care to Broadway shows and dance companies as well as injury prevention assessments and educational lectures to the dance community.
 She is an on-site certified athletic trainer for The Conservatory of Dance at Purchase College, SUNY.